 Duration of training:

 Min.
 2 days – max.
 4 weeks (excluding travel days).

-Countries of destination The following Erasmus+ program countries are currently eligible for staff training placements:
+Find a list of Erasmus+ countries of destination that are currently eligible for staff training placements here.

 Contact details and information on Erasmus+

 • Staff members of ISTA can find details about application documents, deadlines and financial conditions on our internal page about the Erasmus+ staff training mobility program.